Insmire/Pewlett_Hackard_Analysis/README.md

     - Assistant Engineer
     - Manager

-- Amount of employees of each perspective title that are anticipated to retire
+- Amount of employees of each perspective title that will be retiring:
     - 25,916 Senior Engineers
     - 24,926 Senior Staff
     - 9,285 Engineers